valinsky/blog/content/posts/python-csv-null-empty-string.md

 Python can't distinguish between a null value and an empty string in a CSV file.

 Let's say we have a CSV file with 3 columns `a,b,c`.
-The first column contains a non empty string, the second column contains a null and the third column contains an empty string:
+The first column contains a non-empty string, the second column contains a null, and the third column contains an empty string:

 ```
 a,b,c